-- 1 package green candy melts
+- 1 package of green candy melts

 - Parchment Paper

 1. Melt the candy melts according to the package.
 (It involves defrost mode on a microwave for 30-second intervals with stirring, or you could use a double boiler.
-In the past, I’ve used the bowl over boiling water method for creating a makeshift double boiler.
+In the past, I’ve used the bowl over-boiling water method for creating a makeshift double boiler.
 This time, I just used my microwave.)

 2. Dip each cookie into the melted candy.
 Put them on the parchment paper and add sprinkles.
 (Kids can totally do this part!)

-3. Place cookies into the fridge for a couple minutes to accelerate the hardening process.
+3. Place cookies into the fridge for a couple of minutes to accelerate the hardening process.
 The candy will also harden pretty quickly on its own.

 Have fun with this one!

-I discovered that this craft can be used for every holiday.
+I discovered that this craft could be used for every holiday.
 Just change the color and type of Oreo to match the holiday!
 You can also put some of these cookies in a cute bag and give them as gifts or use them for a class party.